 - Personal Adviser

-- Resident Dean of Freshmen or Allston Burr Resident Dean
+- Resident Dean of First-Year Studentsor Allston Burr Resident Dean

-In addition to Allston Burr Resident Deans and Resident Deans of Freshmen, students may wish to seek advice from others, including parents, Faculty Deans, faculty, coaches, or resident tutors or proctors.
+In addition to Allston Burr Resident Deans and Resident Deans of First-year Students, students may wish to seek advice from others, including parents, Faculty Deans, faculty, varsity head coaches, or resident tutors or proctors.
 The procedures of the Administrative Board, however, do not allow for the direct participation of parents, attorneys, or those who are not officers of the University affiliated with the Faculty of Arts and Sciences.

 Students involved in disciplinary cases may be more comfortable navigating the Administrative Board’s process with the support of a personal adviser.
 Your personal adviser is given access to all case information, may attend any interviews with you, and can provide you with general advice and support.

 Personal advisers participate in the discussion with the subcommittee for two purposes: to suspend the subcommittee proceedings momentarily to take you outside the interview room for a brief break; and/or to address the subcommittee briefly if there are relevant facts that the two of you previously discussed, but that you failed to raise in the interview.

-A personal adviser must be an officer of the University affiliated with the Faculty of Arts and Sciences, such as a proctor or tutor, coach, teaching fellow, instructor, or faculty member.
+A personal adviser must be an officer of the University affiliated with the Faculty of Arts and Sciences, such as a proctor or tutor, varsity head coach, teaching fellow, instructor, or faculty member.
 Undergraduate students and members of your family may not serve as personal advisers for these purposes, even if they are affiliated with the Faculty of Arts and Sciences.